Pectoral Sandpiper

 Note the following:

-• PESA in spring (alternate or breeding) plumage is rufous and brown on the back, neatly streaked on the breast and white-bellied.
-DUNL in breeding plumage is rufous and black on the back and has a large black patch on the belly.
+• Pectoral Sandpiper in spring (alternate or breeding) plumage is soft rufous and brown on the back, neatly streaked on the breast and white-bellied.
+Dunlin in breeding plumage is bright rufous and black on the back and has a large black patch on the belly.

-• In the fall, when both species are most likely to be seen in the New England region, DUNL arrives late (October usually) and is often mostly molted into gray winter (basic) plumage.
+• In the fall, when both species are most likely to be seen in New England, Dunlin arrives late (October usually) and has often mostly molted into gray winter (basic) plumage.
 Most Pectorals we see at that season are brightly plumaged juveniles with rufous and buffy tones.

-• PESA seldom are seen along the shore; DUNL are often along the ocean shore.
+• Pectorals are seldom seen along the shore; Dunlins are often along the ocean shore.

-• DUNL has a long black bill which is noticeably down curved.
-The often bicolored PESA bill is shorter and straighter; see Fig. 15.
+• Dunlin has a long black bill, which is noticeably down curved.
+Pectoral Sandpiper bill is shorter, straighter and often bicolored; see Fig. 15.

-• In flight, PESA appears evenly brown-backed with a barely noticeable pale wing-stripe.
-The DUNL wing-stripe is bold and bright; see Fig. 15.
+• In flight, Pectoral Sandpiper appears evenly brown-backed with a barely noticeable pale wing stripe.
+Dunlin wing stripe is bold and bright; see Fig. 15.

 PESA compared to BASA